 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The Portfolios are exposed to credit risk primarily through investments in bond mutual funds and bond ETFs.
 The Principal Plus Portfolio and the Cash Allocation Account may also be exposed to credit risk.
-None of the mutual funds or ETFs in which the Portfolios invest are rated by a nationally recognized statistical rating organization (NRSRO) except for the iShares 1-3 Year Treasury Bond ETF, the iShares Core U.S. Aggregate Bond ETF, the iShares iBoxx \$ High Yield Corporate Bond ETF and the iShares Short Treasury Bond ETF, which carry Standard and Poor's ratings of AA+f, A+f, B+f and AAAf, respectively, at June 30, 2019.
+None of the mutual funds or ETFs in which the Portfolios invest are rated by a nationally recognized statistical rating organization (NRSRO) except for the iShares 1-3 Year Treasury Bond ETF, the iShares iBoxx \$ High Yield Corporate Bond ETF, the iShares Core U.S. Aggregate Bond ETF, iShares TIPs Bond ETF, iShares 20+ Year Treasury Bond ETF and the iShares Short Treasury Bond ETF, which carry Standard and Poor's ratings of AA+f, B+f, AA+f, AA+f and AAAf, respectively, at June 30, 2020.
 While the GIA is not rated, its respective issuer is rated AA+ by Standard and Poor's.